avm1234567/Customboot-32/README.md

 ---

 ## ⚡ Usage
     All the codes are to be executed using their respective execution environments like **ESP-IDF, PlatformIO, STM32 CubeIDE, STM32 CUBE Programmer, etc.**
     Before execution, clean the previous builds for error-free compilation.
+    ESP-IDF version 5.4.2
+    STMCubeIDE version 1.19.0

 ---